gimbalabs/csk-003/README.md

 - Style your app to make it look better
 - Add a different font
 - Call additional data from Messari.io and add it to the app

+### Challenge:
+- Access your GitHub account from the command line and deploy your App to GitHub Pages.
+Here's an example.
+If enough people try this, I'll make a video about it.